atc1441/ATCwatch/README.md

 # ATCwatch
 Custom Aruino C++ firmware for the P8 and PineTime plus many more DaFit Smartwatches

+About 150-200uA standby current consumtion, about 5 days of runtime rigth now.
+Basic menu system and notification working.

 #### You can support my work via paypal: https://paypal.me/hoverboard1 this keeps projects like this comming.

 Use this portable Arduino version: https://atcnetz.de/downloads/D6Arduino.rar